ma-xu/DNN/README.md

 # DNN
-This is a DNN Learning project of Xu Ma.
+This is a DNN Learning project from Xu Ma, Computer Science, Univerisity of North Texas.